postcss/postcss/README.md

 with first step.

-Unlike them PostCSS gives you useful high level API (for example, safe iterators), changes source map generator (or modifier for existing source map from preprocessors).
+Unlike them PostCSS gives you useful high level API (for example, safe iterators) and changes source map generator (or modifier for existing source map from preprocessors).

 [Gonzales]: https://github.com/css/gonzales